JohnSnowLabs/langtest/README.md

 ```

 > **Note**
-> For more extended examples of usage and documentation, head over to [nlptest.org](https://www.nlptest.org)
+> For more extended examples of usage and documentation, head over to [langtest.org](https://www.langtest.org)

 ## Community Support

-- [Slack](https://www.johnsnowlabs.com/slack-redirect/) For live discussion with the NLP Test community, join the `#nlptest` channel
+- [Slack](https://www.johnsnowlabs.com/slack-redirect/) For live discussion with the LangTest community, join the `#langtest` channel
 - [GitHub](https://github.com/JohnSnowLabs/nlptest/tree/main) For bug reports, feature requests, and contributions
-- [Discussions](https://github.com/JohnSnowLabs/nlptest/discussions) To engage with other community members, share ideas, and show off how you use NLP Test!
+- [Discussions](https://github.com/JohnSnowLabs/nlptest/discussions) To engage with other community members, share ideas, and show off how you use LangTest!

 ## Mission